Bogusław Polch

-Bogusław Polch act.
-Połch (5 October 1941 – 2 January 2020) was a Polish comic book artist.
+Bogusław Polch (originally Połch, 5 October 1941 – 2 January 2020) was a Polish comic book artist.
 His most notable works include the series The Gods from Outer Space (based on Erich von Däniken books, written by Arnold Mostowicz and Alfred Górny), Funky Koval (written by Maciej Parowski and Jacek Rodek) and Wiedźmin (based on Andrzej Sapkowski's The Witcher stories, written by Maciej Parowski).
 He also illustrated the covers of the first editions of most of Sapkowski's books in The Witcher series.

 Early life

 He was born in 1941 in Łyszczyce near Brest (currently Belarus).
 In 1967 he graduated from the Public High School of Fine Arts in Warsaw where he attended same classes together with Grzegorz Rosiński.